marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

 *Fair enough, but don't we move away from the validation topic?
 How can we use Result and discriminated unions to remove duplication?*

 We are getting there.
-Let's model now "always" valid" value objects and use small factory function, which in turn will return the Result type.
+Let's model now "always" valid" value objects and use a small factory function, which in turn will return the Result type.
 Imagine you will be able to gather all the results and if everything is literally OK, you do the domain operation.
-If not, you can gather the errors and do whatever you need to do - for instance return them in an json array with 400 Status Code.
+If not, you can gather the errors and do whatever you need to do - for instance, return them in a JSON array with 400 Status Code.

 *And F# allows that?*

-It alows exactly that and better than ever before thanks to applicative computation expresions.
+It allows exactly that and better than ever before thanks to applicative computation expressions.
 C# allows that as well, but you have to write the "noisy" code.
-If you need to stick with C# you may be interested with CanExecute pattern described by Vladimir Khorikov [6].
+If you need to stick with C# you may be interested in CanExecute pattern described by Vladimir Khorikov [6].

 *I will check that.
 Can you show me the things you described in F#?*